Questions Answered At a Galance

 Q. How does acupuncture work?

-Studies indicate that acupuncture influences on the nervous system, both central and peripheral levels.
+Studies indicate that acupuncture influences both the central and peripheral nervous system.
 Evidence shows that Endorphins from the brain make acupuncture effective particularly in pain control.
-Among a host of factors, acupuncture affects sugar, cholesterol and triglyceride levels in the blood, the functioning of the gastrointestinal system and the activity of the endocrine system.
-Acupuncture strengthens, balances and improves the circulation of body energy, Qi.
+Among a host of factors, acupuncture affects sugar, cholesterol and triglyceride levels in the blood, the functioning of the gastrointestinal system, and the activity of the endocrine system.
+Acupuncture strengthens, balances, and improves the circulation of the body energy, Qi.
 Therefore, it allows the body to heal itself more naturally and completely.

 Q. What are the most commonly treated conditions?

-The most common conditions for acupuncturists are pain related symptoms such as lower back pain, sciatica, neck pain, arthritis, knee pain, shoulder pain, carpal tunnel syndrome and fibromyalgia.
-According to WHO(World Health Organization), acupuncture treatment and its modalities area effective in many areas including EENT, respiratory, circulatory, gastrointestinal, urogenital, gynecological, psychological and neurological conditions.
+The most common cases acupuncturists receive are pain related symptoms such as lower back pain, sciatica, neck pain, arthritis, knee pain, shoulder pain, carpal tunnel syndrome and fibromyalgia.

 Q. What are the side effects for acupuncture?

-Relatively few complications from the use of acupuncture have been reported to the FDA, in light of the millions of people treated each year and the number of acupuncture needles used.
+Relatively few complications from the use of acupuncture have been reported to the FDA, in light of the millions of people treated each year and the number of acupuncture sessions completed.

 The U.S. Food and Drug Administration (FDA) regulates acupuncture needles for use by licensed practitioners, requiring that needles be manufactured and labeled according to certain standards.
 For example, the FDA requires that needles be sterile, nontoxic, and labeled for single use by qualified practitioners only.